HED V87 - Nutrition » Fall 2021 » Exam 2

 Which foods are most likely missing when a person is on a high-protein, low-carbohydrate diet?

-A. fruits
+A. dairy

 B. fish